Joseph Raphael De Lamar: Mining business

 In 1878 De Lamar came to New York, and when mining fever struck Leadville, Colorado, he went west and bought several claims.
 That same year he took a private course in chemistry and metallurgy from a professor from the Chicago University.
 In November 1879 he purchased the Terrible Lead Mine in Custer County, Colorado for $5500.
 It was bought from the discoverers of the deposit, John Bunyan Rains and John Spaulding.
 He operated it until 1885, at which time he sold to the Omaha & Grant Smelting and Refining Company for $130,0000, a handsome profit.
 He then obtained control of a mountain six miles west of Silver City, Idaho.
 Many large veins of gold and silver were discovered on the property, and he sold a half interest, after he had taken $1,500,000 from the mine, to the De Lamar Mining Company of England for $2,000,000.

 From Idaho, he turned his attention to the booming Cripple Creek district of Colorado.
 In 1893, De Lamar, together with Edward Holden, Charles M. MacNeill and George W. Peirce of the Golden Fleece Mine, had organized a company for starting the first barrel-chlorination plant in Colorado, and were about to rehabilitate an old stamp-mill a short distance below Victor, known as the Lawrence plant.
 The conventional stamp mill in which the ore was crushed and the gold amalgamated with mercury was almost useless in refining Cripple Creek ore.
 At first, the process didn't work well, but it was improved by John Rothwell, a consultant who was the foremost expert on chlorination at the time.
 A young Daniel C. Jackling was hired as assayer through Charles MacNeill, the start of his noted career.
 In December 1895, the chlorination mill at Lawrence burned to the ground.
 De Lamar by then had transferred his focus to Mercur, Utah.

 During 1896–97, De Lamar acquired claims within the gold district of Mercur and had built a 500-ton cyanide process mill, later expanded to 1,000 ton, which was said to be the largest of the time, to work the mines.
-Jackling followed DeLamar to Utah as mill superintendent.
+Jackling followed De Lamar to Utah as mill superintendent.
 During his Cripple Creek and Mercur operations years, he also invested in gold mines in Lincoln County, Nevada, that from 1896 to 1902 paid him $8,000,000 in profits.
 At the Delamar Mine, Nevada, the barrel-chlorinating process was installed in 1895 and soon later discarded in favour of fine grinding and cyaniding.